sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

      ![](images/log2.png "create log analytics")

-1. If the validation is passed then  click on **Create**.
+1. If the validation is passed, then  click on **Create**.

    >**NOTE**: It may take a couple of minutes for the workspace to be created.

      ![](images/log3.png "Passed log analytics")

-1. Once the Log Analytics workspace is added you will see a notification that says **Successfully added Log Analytics workspace**, as shown below.
+1. Once the Log Analytics workspace is added you will see the notification that says **Successfully added Log Analytics workspace**, as shown below.

       ![](images/log4.png "Passed log analytics")